christophermorel/takingoverthewordle/README.md

 Taking over the wordle.

 To run the flask server, the vscode extensions, Python (Microsoft), SQLite & MySQL Snippets (Rohit Chouhan), and flask-snippet (cstrap) are needed.

+0. cd into "takingoverthewordle" or if renamed, the name of the project directory

 Windows:
 1. Set up virtual environment by running "python -m venv venv" in the Integrated Terminal
 2. Then execute "venv\Scripts\activate"